Welcome to the Office of Civic & Community Engagement

 Maui Aid Efforts

 The devastating fires in West Maui, Kula, and Kihei have left many without homes, resources, and access to said resources, here are some ways to help the efforts.
-You can help by donating to the Kako'o Maui Fund here.
+Here's how you can donate.

 Together Against Injustice